dzuokumor/group-22-formative-3/README.md

 The exponential process is useful here because it models the time between independent events (question completions) and assumes a memoryless process — how long we've been working doesn't affect how soon we finish.

 This helped us understand how the distribution works in real life and how to code and visualize it from scratch.
+The theoretical derivation and extended exploration by David informed my implementation.
 ## 3. Innocente Aline

 In this section, I demonstrate Bayesian inference using a COVID-19 testing scenario: